 - Experience in initiating, managing and operating externally funded research projects is desirable.

 - Personal aptitude and cooperative skills will be of great importance.

 An expert committee will perform a review of the applicants.
-Based on the expert committee’s report, top ranked candidates will then be invited to Bergen for an interview and will be asked to hold a trial teaching session or a trial lecture on a given topic.
+Based on the expert committee’s report, top ranked candidates will then be invited to Bergen for an interview and will be asked to hold a trial teaching session or lecture on a given topic.

-The successful candidate is expected to live and work in Bergen and participate in common activities at the Department.
+The successful candidate is expected to live and work in Bergen and participate in common activities at the department.

 Basic teaching training and experience in the supervision of students at university level is a requirement for the position as associate professor (link).
 This implies completed formal pedagogical training, as well as basic skills in planning, implementation, evaluation and development of teaching and supervision.
 Should the successful applicant not have such competence at the time of appointment, he/she will be required to document such training within two years of the date of appointment.